 Encrypt USB Drives in Windows 11 with BitLocker

-This post shows students and new users how to use BitLocker to encrypt external, removable USB thumb drives with passwords in Windows 11 to protect and secure sensitive data.
+This article explains how to use BitLocker to encrypt external USB thumb drives with passwords in Windows 11.

-Windows uses BitLocker to encrypt drives.
-It’s simple and secure.
-Use the steps below to encrypt and password-protect the USB disk drive.
+Windows utilizes BitLocker to encrypt drives, providing simplicity and security.
+Follow the steps below to encrypt and password-protect your USB disk drive.

 To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below: